k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_catalog_integration_with_fabric.md

 </studio>

-When the Discovery job is invoked, it automatically triggers the DATA_DISCOVERY_JOB listener job.
+When the Discovery job is invoked for the first time, it automatically triggers the following:

+* NEO4J_PROCESS, responsible for running the Neo4j.

+* DATA_DISCOVERY_JOB listener job.
 The DATA_DISCOVERY_JOB is subscribed to the Pubsub topic dedicated to the Discovery process.
 Its purpose is to create a new Catalog version in the Neo4j Graph DB.

 <studio>